-For its cash flow generated balances, the The Commissioner's Office will seek to utilise its business reserve instant access and notice accounts, money market funds and short-dated deposits (overnight to 100 days) in order to benefit from the compounding of interest.
+For its cash flow generated balances, the The Commissioner's Office will seek to utilise instant access and notice accounts, LVNAVs and short-dated deposits (overnight to 100 days) in order to benefit from the compounding of interest.
+Ultra Short Dated Bond Funds will be used if considered appropriate by the CFO.